Built-in Filters

 truncate

-Truncates a string of the specified length.
-If it is not long enough, keep it all.
-Add "…" to the end of the truncate. , the suffix can be changed with the end parameter.
+Truncates a string to the specified length.
+If the string is shorter than the limit, it is kept intact.
+After truncation, "..." is appended to the end; the suffix can be changed via the end parameter.

 {{ value | truncate(length=10, end="") }}